College of Engineering

 This page outlines the requirements for all students in the College of Engineering.
 In some cases, courses taken for the Engineering college requirements can satisfy Core Curriculum requirements and/or major or minor requirements.

-Engineering currently offers seven minors.
-Each of these minors is open to Notre Dame students in any major who have taken the prerequisite courses for upper-level Engineering and Science courses.
+The College of Engineering currently offers seven minors.
+Each of these minors is open to students in any major who have taken the prerequisite courses for upper-level Engineering and Science courses.
 Depending on their major and any Advanced Credit, Engineering students may be able to pursue a minor outside of Engineering.

 Engineering College Requirements